 Here, you can easily select one of the standard ratios or enter your own scale.
 Tap an entry field to bring up a full list of options or type in your units with the keyboard.
 Tap the corresponding unit field beside the numbers to enter your unit type.

-Applying Scale to an Imported Drawing
+Applying Scale to an Imported Drawing with Unknown Scale

 The Short Version